Compressed self-avoiding walks in two and three dimensions: Introduction

 The effect of confinement on polymers is of great interest in statistical mechanics.
 The development of atomic force microscopy and optical and magnetic tweezer methods have enabled the manipulation and confinement of individual polymers \cite{Neuman2008}.
 A related question is the effect of confinement on biopolymers, either for translocation of biopolymers or pharmaceutical compounds through pores and nanotubes \cite{Slonkina2003,Sotta2000} or how a polymer escapes out from under the compression of an AFM tip \cite{Guffond1997}.

+In complex fluids polymers can be adsorbed to colloidal particles in scenarios like steric stabilisation where there is an effective interaction between colloids \cite{Verma1998} or with a wall \cite{Milchev2002}.
+When the colloidal particles are large and close together, the adsorbed polymers can be modeled as confined to an infinite slab and subject to compressive forces.
+Similarly, a single polymer chain in a network can be viewed as confined and the properties of single subchains subject to stresses may be important for the bulk properties of polymer gels \cite{Shirai2023}.

 In statistical mechanics the self-avoiding walk (SAW) is the canonical model for understanding the configurational properties of long polymer molecules \cite{Madras1993,Rensburg2015} and possesses the same scaling properties as real polymers \cite{DeGennes1979,Edwards1965}.
 We consider SAWs as paths on a $d$-dimensional hypercubic lattice $\mathbb{Z}_d$ that do not visit the same site twice.
 If the number of such SAWs of length $n$ is denoted $c_n$ then it is known that the growth constant $\log \mu = \lim_{n \to \infty} n^{-1} \log c_n$ exists \cite{Hammersley1957}, and thus it is generally believed that asymptotically $c_n \sim A \, \mu^n n^{\gamma - 1}$ for some universal exponent $\gamma$.
 In order to consider walks compressed between two parallel surfaces, we are interested in the subset of SAWs that are restricted to lie in the upper half-space, with one end attached to an impermeable surface.
 If $c_n^+$ counts such walks then similar relations hold as for $c_n$, with the same growth constant $\mu$ \cite{Hammersley1982} but $\gamma_1$ replaces $\gamma$ \cite{Guttmann1984}.

+For the stronger restriction where the walks are confined between two walls that are at a fixed distance apart, lattice polymers have long been considered a model of steric stabilisation \cite{Guttmann1978,Brak2005,Rensburg2005}.
+Rigorous results for the limiting free energy of self-avoiding walks between two walls indicate the presence of a repulsive entropic force by the polymer acting on the confining walls \cite{Rensburg2006}.

 However, it has proven difficult to obtain rigorous results about SAWs that go far beyond these asymptotic relations, which motivates the use of numerical simulation for comparison to theoretical arguments.